OpenBB-finance/OpenBB/website/content/pro/getting-started/free-trial.md

 ---
+title: Free trial
 sidebar_position: 2
 ---

-# Getting Started with OpenBB Terminal Pro Free Trial
+# Getting Started with Free Trial

 To unlock the powerful features of **OpenBB Terminal Pro**, follow these steps: